GetPageSpeed/nginx-extras-docs/docs/modules/phantom-token.md

 ## More Information
 For more information about the Curity Identity Server, its capabilities, and how to use it to issue phantom tokens for microservices, visit [curity.io](https://curity.io/product/token-service/?=use-cases?tab=microservices).
 For background information on using the Curity Identity Server to secure API access, see our [API security resources](https://curity.io/resources/api-security).

-## Licensing
-This software is copyright (C) 2022 Curity AB.
-It is open source software that is licensed under the [Apache v.
-2](LICENSE).
-For commercial support of this module, please contact [Curity sales](mailto:sales@curity.io).

 ## GitHub

 You may find additional configuration tips and documentation for this module in the [GitHub